A Pretty Penny

 ‘Let’s go,’ he said to me.

-The doorman opened the door for us and we stepped into the lobby.
+The doorman held the door open for us and we stepped into the lobby.

 ‘Where are we going?’ asked Jimmy.